a-reda/powerenjoy-se2/DD/Design_document.md

 In this document, more technical details will be presented than the RASD about the PowerEnjoy system.

 As we compeleted before in the RSAD, we have shown a general system what it looks like and how it works.
-This document aims to present how we implement the system specifically includes compnent view, Run-time view, deploying view, algorithm design,etc.
+This document aims to present how we implement the system specifically includes component view, Run-time view, deploying view, algorithm design,etc.

 ### 1.2.
 Scope
 The project PowerEnjoy, which is a service based on mobile application( based on Android) and web application.
-The system allows user to reservate a electric car via mobile app and web app.
+The system allows user to reservate a electric car via mobile app or web app.
 When user wants to reservate a car the GPS function will locate the user's current position and the system will filter available cars which are close to user's current position.
 Also users can apply for the money-saving option when they are ready to finish using the car.
 And the system will will show the concrete steps for users to get money saving or a discount once their situation qualify the requirement.

 The main purpose of the system to make people's life more convenient and meet the needs of the public while don't need them to buy a car.
 Also its a way to protect the environment.